wxl/blogofobe/docs/migrating_blogs.rst

-Migrating Existing Blogs to Blogofile
+Migrating Existing Blogs to blogofobe
 =====================================

-Unless you're starting a brand new blog from scratch, you're probably going to want to migrate an existing blog to Blogofile.
+Unless you're starting a brand new blog from scratch, you're probably going to want to migrate an existing blog to blogofobe.
 When migrating, you have to consider several things:

  * Migrating existing blog posts.
  * Migrating existing blog comments.